KnutAM/SolidMechanics/BoundaryValueProblem.md

 ![](/assets/Potato.svg)

-How high the stresses become for given displacements, depend on the material behavior.
-That is how $\sig$ is a function of the strain $\eps$.
+How high the stresses become for given displacements, depends on the material behavior.
+That is, how $\sig$ depends on the strain $\eps$.
 For linear elasticity, we have that
 \begin{align}
 \sig(\eps) = \tf{E}:\eps, \quad \text{(Linear elasticity)}
 \end{align}